Analytical Methods are often authored and published in free-text formats that lack both structural and semantic consistency.

 The key objective of the Methods Hub project is to simplify the transferring of method information between two parties.
 This will involve the creation of a cloud-based database that will allow downloading and sharing of analytical methods in machine-readable formats.
 This will:

 - Increase reproducibility of methods as deviations are reduced

 - Reduce variance in the execution of the method

 - Increase consistency of information between different sources on a Method Marketplace

 - Commercial Method Information sources

 To date, Pistoia Alliance has, in collaboration with Allotrope Foundation, developed a Methods database based on Zontal Space with a public API specification and human-readable representation of a limited number of chromatography instruction sets.
-This will provide a good entry point for the Methods on Demand Project.
+This will provide a good entry point for the Methods Hub Project.

 All available sources for Analytical Method information will be evaluated in terms of their information structure from free-text, via semi-structured to fully digital information e.g. based on the Allotrope Foundation Ontology (AFO) and other available ontology providers.

 For free-text and semi-structured methods, the extraction of key metadata would be considered.